-Diversity and inclusion in the workplace are intertwined values that encompass hiring individuals of different backgrounds and perspectives, and wholeheartedly encouraging their participation.
+Diversity, equity, inclusion, and belonging (DEI&B) in the workplace are intertwined values that involve hiring individuals of different backgrounds and perspectives and wholeheartedly encouraging their participation.

 - Sexual orientations

 What are the different types of diversity in the workplace?

 There are endless ways to approach diversity at work.
 Let’s take a look at four common types of diversity that companies strive to incorporate:

 - Internal diversity implies the conditions that a person is born into and includes: